 We offer a dynamic classroom approach in which learners actively explore real-world challenges to acquire deeper knowledge.
 Research shows that learners’ retention of content and attitude toward and interest in learning increase when PBL is done well.

 Many workshops and learning spaces are multi-age environments in which learners of a variety ages learn together.
-This allows learners to be able to work on skills and concepts that are within their proximal zone of development regardless of their age.
+This allows learners to work on skills and concepts within their zone of proximal development regardless of their age.